18F/health-tracking-course/collections/_rubric/pf-medium-1.md

 Now, think about the systems that your state is paying for year-over-year.
 In your notebook, ask (and answer) these questions:

 1. Is the data in your state's systems easily accessible?
-2. Is the data in your state's systems stored in industry-standard formats?
-3. Is the data in yor state's systems stored using open-source software (e.g. MariaDB or PostgreSQL as a database vs. a product from Oracle)?
+2. Is the data in your state's systems stored using open-source software (e.g. MariaDB or PostgreSQL as a database vs. a product from Oracle)?
-4. Is the data in your state's systems stored in open, industry-standard formats?
+3. Is the data in your state's systems stored in open, industry-standard formats?
+Which ones?
-5. Can the data be accessed using free and open tooling (e.g. free, open libraries written in a common programming language like Java, Python, Ruby, or C/C++), or is it only accessible via proprietary, closed-source tools (e.g. Salesforce)?
+4. Can the data be accessed using free and open tooling (e.g. free, open libraries written in a common programming language like Java, Python, Ruby, or C/C++), or is it only accessible via proprietary, closed-source tools (e.g. Salesforce)?
-6. Is process by which data can be accessed and extracted from a vendor's systems well documented?
+5. Is process by which data can be accessed and extracted from a vendor's systems well documented?
-7. Has that documentation been tested?
+6. Has that documentation been tested?
 That is, can someone employed by the state follow the instructions provided and get a complete and correct dump of data in the system?
 8. Is the integrity of the data tested as a regular part of software testing?
-9. Is it possible to dump the data and validate/verity the integrity of the archive that is extracted?
+9. Is it possible to get the data outof the system and validate/verity the integrity of the archive that is extracted?
 10. Is the data format self-documenting?
 That is, once extracted, is it complex and opaque, or could a reasonably dedicated programmer study the data and understand what is going on?
 11. Can the data be extracted with a single command?

 Once you have answered these questions (some of which might have the answer "I don't know"), take some time to think about other questions you think we should be asking.
 Our goal should be to have a long, working list of questions that we would be able to ask states and vendors as part of our ongoing oversight process.

 A state who has answers to all of these questions, and (in particular) can extract and validate an archive of all of their data in a single command, is in an excellent position to potentially reuse or otherwise migrate their data to new systems.
-A state whose data is "locked away" or otherwise completely opaque, from their point of view, is potentially locked in to a single vendor, and has no way to consider new vendors or systems without a lengthy, expensive, and possibly contentious process of first extracting their data from one vendor before moving to another.
+A state whose data is "locked away" or unreachable to them is potentially locked in to a single vendor and has no way to consider new vendors or systems without a lengthy, expensive, and possibly contentious process of first extracting their data from one vendor before moving to another.

 ## Vendor Lock-In (1h, group)